inmarsat-enterprise/isatdatapro-azure/docs/setup.md

 | idpadmin | N/A | API Management Service | Manual |
 -->

-> :exclamation: **Please note** that, in some cases, the resource names must be unique globally.
-We suggest you append an identifier to the above resource names so they become unique i.e. `isatdatapro-xyzw`, etc.
+> :exclamation: **Please note** that, in several cases, the resource names must be unique globally for example they associate to a URL such as `xyz.azurewebsites.net`.
+We suggest you append a unique identifier to the above resource names so they become unique e.g `myCompany-satelliteMessaging`, etc.

 [Top](#satellite-iot-serverless-microservices-reference-architecture)